ministryofjustice/cla_design/README.md

 * Contact&Adaptations - This covers how an Operator adds the User’s details whilst handling a call.
 The Provider would see the same information which they would need to verify and can change if need be.
 * Headers&Alerts - The design of how alerts would work in the system.

 **cla-icons.sketch** - A template for the icon font produced using [gulp-iconfont](https://www.npmjs.org/package/gulp-iconfont) which creates icon fonts from SVG icons and [gulp-iconfont-css](https://www.npmjs.org/package/gulp-iconfont-css) which generates the (S)CSS file for the icon font created with Gulp.
+The icons are 512w x 512h to generate the icon font, however they are designed to display at 16px.

 **User.sketch** - The design for the form that the member of the public would use via [GOV.UK](https://www.gov.uk)

 **User_mobile.sketch** - Designs for how the user form would look for mobile.

-## Thoughts on design for the CLA tool

-The CLA call centre handles somewhere around 20,000 calls per month (7.5 average call time) and the operator fields calls from desperate people with problems ranging from imminent homelessness to domestic physical abuse, and therefore needs to concentrate on letting the call progress with as little distraction to the caller (User) while guiding them through the process as quickly and efficiently as possible.